 You’re already aware of the importance of your online reputation—it can be a deal maker or deal breaker, in fact.
 You also understand how difficult and time consuming it is to handle reviews.
 So take advantage of any lulls in business and use the guest email database culled from the peak season to ask for reviews.
 You’ve got a better chance of getting a response now than when your guests were enjoying their holidays.

 Send past customers an email asking for a review.
 Since sometimes people are too busy to bother, you should give them some small incentive (a contest, discount, or gift).
 Even if you feel that it’s not the right moment to offer deals, trust me: Getting reviews will return results more valuable than what you might expect.
-Travellers are heavily influenced by reviews when making their hotel choice.
+Travelers are heavily influenced by reviews when making their hotel choice.

 Moreover, since your team is less busy now, you can work on handling reviews you might have missed.
 If you’re not outsourcing your online reputation management, then you should scan the most popular (if not all) review websites and make sure that you use every bit of information to your benefit—find out what you’re doing well and leverage it online; learn what you can improve upon to make your reputation shine.